michaelforney/oscmix/README.md

 | `/register` | `ii...` register, value | **W** Set device register explicitly |

 **TODO** Document rest of API.
 For now, see the OSC tree in `oscmix.c`.

+## Contact

+There is an IRC channel #oscmix on irc.libera.chat.